The Science of Choice ...

-Historical 'success' unfolds as, at each level, as structures & behaviour that fails die out.
-Self consistent coherence emerges from a sifting process involving rewards and punishments but at the same time new experiments create new diversity.
+Historical 'success' unfolded as, at each level, structures & behaviour that failed died out.
+Self consistent coherence emerged from a sifting process involving rewards and punishments but at the same time new experiments created new diversity.

-Most experiments fail and most new evidence is likely to be wrong ... but some are fruitful, spreading patterns of behaviour whenever tests and the rigours of time find reinforcement from the environment.
-Such behaviours are 'path dependent' and become 'locked into' successful history and as survivors they become part of the future environment.
+Most experiments failed and most new evidence was likely to be wrong ... but some were fruitful, spreading patterns of behaviour whenever tests and the rigours of time found reinforcement from the environment.
+Such behaviours were 'path dependent' and became 'locked into' successful history and as survivors they became part of the future environment.

-Economics explains current decision making by learning from the past and imagining the future possibilities as DNA evolved ...
+Evolutionary Economics explained current decision making by learning from the past and imagining the future possibilities as DNA evolved ...
 The Baldwin Effect -

 NB chasing profits & cutting losses ... creative destruction ... an arms race ... a man's gotta eat or be eaten ... if you don't the Japanese will ...